A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Empirical illustrations

 For the death move, a random choice is made between the empty classes; the chosen class is deleted and the remaining class weights are rescaled to sum to 1.
 The allocation of the $z_i$ is unaltered because the class deleted is empty.

-The use of the prior distribution in proposing the new values for $\lambda_{j|c^*}$ leads to a simplification of the resulting acceptance probability, $\min\{1,A\}$, that, after some calculation, reduces to Here, the first term is the prior ratio, and the remaining terms contain the proposal ratio; $B(\cdot,\cdot)$ is the Beta function, $C_0$ is the number of empty classes and the likelihood ratio is 1.
-The Jacobian is computed as $|J_{birth}| = (1-\pi_{c^*})^{C-1}$.
-The death move is accepted with probability $\min\{1,A^{-1}\}$.
+The use of the prior distribution in proposing the new values for $\lambda_{j|c^*}$ leads to a simplification of the resulting acceptance probability, $\min\{1,A\}$; after some calculation, $A$ reduces to

+Here, the first term is the prior ratio, whereas the likelihood ratio is 1.
+The remaining terms contain the proposal ratio; in particular, $B(\cdot,\cdot)$ is the Beta function, $C_0$ is the number of empty classes and $P_b$ and $P_d$ are the probability of having a birth and a death, respectively.
+The Jacobian is computed as $|\b J_{birth}| = (1-\pi_{c^*})^{C-1}$.
+The death move is accepted with probability $\min\{1,A^{-1}\}$. \end{enumerate}